 Indigenous business growth will be a key economic driver for West Kent.
 Supporting and retaining existing businesses and providing space for them to expand and grow is a key future objective.
-There are also significant number of businesses based at home in the area that need specialist support.
+There are also a significant number of businesses based at home in the area that need specialist support.
 Work is already underway across West Kent to provide support to two key sectors of the West Kent economy:

-- specialist advice and support for rural businesses and land-based businesses including forestry and farming; and, - support to meet the specific needs of micro-businesses based at home.
+- specialist advice and support for rural businesses and land-based businesses including forestry and farming; and,

+- support to meet the specific needs of micro-businesses based at home.

 The need to support and nurture businesses with high growth potential is also a major priority for West Kent.
 Having successfully bid for £5.5M of loan funding aimed at this sector from the Government's Regional Growth Fund, the Escalate Programme will be formally launched later this year.
 Further support for this sector to build on that programme and encourage more local firms to 'go for growth' with the right help and support to achieve this will be needed.
+Support for green energy initiatives adopted by local business is also required.